Open NowBusinessRound 1

 Who is eligible for the First Nations Clean Energy Advice Grants Round 1?

-- Applicant must be a First Nations organisation or group.
+- Must be a First Nations organisation or group

-- Applicant must have an active Australian Business Number (ABN), or apply through an eligible auspicing organisation with an ABN.
+- Must have an Australian Business Number (ABN), or apply through an eligible auspicing arrangement

-- Project must increase the capacity, capability and confidence of First Nations communities to lead, participate in or respond to clean energy development opportunities and engage with clean energy developers.
+- Project must aim to increase the capacity, capability and confidence of First Nations communities to lead, participate in or respond to clean energy development opportunities

-- Trusts are not eligible unless applying through an incorporated trustee.
+- Trusts cannot apply unless through an incorporated trustee

-- Commonwealth, state, territory and local government bodies are not eligible.
+- Commonwealth, state, territory or local government bodies cannot apply

-- Non-First Nations groups or organisations are not eligible.
+- Non-First Nations groups or organisations cannot apply

-- Organisations on the National Redress Scheme list of institutions that have not joined or signified intent to join are not eligible.
+- Organisations on the National Redress Scheme list of institutions that have not joined or signified intent to join cannot apply

 4